Romania travel guide

 A little bit about Romanian cuisine

 The main meat used in Romanian cuisine is pork.
-The Romanians even have a tradition called Ignat, right before Christmas, when rural families usually slaughter a pig to prepare traditional Christmas foods such as cârnați (sausages), caltaboș, tobă, tochitură (pork stew), piftie, or jumări (pork greaves).
-And while we're talking about Christmas foods, the best way to serve them is with a small glass of our traditional home-made drink, palinka.
+Romanians even have a tradition called Ignat, right before Christmas, when rural families usually slaughter a pig to prepare traditional Christmas foods such as cârnați (sausages), caltaboș, tobă, tochitură (pork stew), piftie, or jumări (pork greaves).
+And while we're talking about Christmas foods, the best way to serve them is with a small glass of our traditional homemade drink, palinka.

 We also have a wide variety of soup dishes, which can be made from meat and vegetables, tripe, or fish, in various combinations.
 As Lonely Planet mentions, the Romanian food reflects perfectly the agrarian roots and complicated history of the country.